rootmos/h/doc/README.in.md

 [designed to be difficult to read](https://esolangs.org/wiki/Esoteric_programming_language#Obfuscation).
 And speaking of programming languages: "the greatest thing about Lua is that you don't have to write Lua."
-Meaning that it's very feasible to bundle a compiler for another domain or other esoteric language (such as [fennel](https://fennel-lang.org) and [Amulet](https://amulet.works/)).
+Meaning that it's very feasible to bundle a compiler for another language however esoteric (check out: [fennel](https://fennel-lang.org) and [Amulet](https://amulet.works/)).
 But Lua (as well as python, node, c and many many more) are: any-effect-any-time languages.